tairov/llama2.mojo/README.md

 This showcases the potential of hardware-level optimizations through Mojo's advanced features.
 I think this also can help us to see how far can we go with the original `llama2.c` hardware optimizations.

-## performance

-Since there were some debates was this comparison legit or not I did some research and found that in `runfast` mode `llama2.c` includes multiple optimizations like aggressive vectorization, which makes comparison fair with Mojo SIMD vectorization.

-UPD. further improvements of `llama2.mojo` parallelization make it working slightly better or the same as C on different models.

 ## supported models

 At the moment, the following models were successfully executed via `llama2.mojo`: